JSinkler713/todo-walkthrough-hooks/sprints/Sprint1.md

 export default App;
 ```

 We use the `Switch` component from `react-router-dom` to tell our app to switch between different routes, depending on the URL.
+Think of it as a container for our different Routes.
+If we have nested routes it can help make sure they run as we think they should.
 Then, we use the `Route` component, also given to us by `react-router-dom` to create a route for the root path(`'/'`).
 We also establish that the component that should be rendered here is a `Home` component.
 There is a second route for the path `/todos`, which should route to a `TodosContainer` component.

 This will immediately ERROR our code out, because we don't actually have those files with those components defined.
 Take some time now to create a `Home` component with some dummy text inside (e.g. "I am the Home page").
 Do the same for the `TodosContainer` component (e.g. "I am the TodosContainer page").